 4. Prevent Weed Growth

-Unlined canal sides and bed are very favourable for the growth of weeds.
+Unlined canal sides and beds are very favorable for the growth of weeds.
 It reduces the velocity of the water flow through the canal.
-Hence, by providing lining, growth of weeds can be prevented.
+Hence, by providing lining, the growth of weeds can be prevented.

 - High velocity prevents silting of the canal.